-That is a long way of saying that making a "false statement or report" to a bank in order to get a loan is prohibited.
+That is a long way of saying that "false statement[s] or report[s]" to banks in order to get a loan are prohibited.
 And that is a long way of not saying that the statute prohibits "half-truths," "material omissions" or "concealments," which takes us to the nub of the matter.
 Whether made orally or offered through a written report, a "false statement" must be that-a statement, a "factual assertion" capable of confirmation or contradiction.
 Williams v.
 United States, 458 U.S. 279, 284 (1982).
 An omission, concealment or the silent part of a half-truth, is not an assertion.
 Quite the opposite.
 Omissions are failures to speak.
+See Black's Law Dictionary 1197 (9th ed.
+2009).
 Half-truths, in which the speaker makes truthful assertions but conceals unfavorable facts, amount to one type of omission.
 Concealment, in which the speaker says nothing at all but has a duty to speak, amount to another.
 No doubt, both types of omissions hold the potential to mislead and deceive.
 But § 1014 covers "false statements."
-It does not generally cover misleading statements, false pretenses, omissions, schemes, trickery, fraud or other types of deception.
+It does not cover misleading statements, false pretenses, schemes, trickery, fraud or other types of deception.